Rishabh-zhcet/1-Bit-Full-Adder/README.md

 |1 | 1 | 1 | 1 | 1 |

 <b>•Output Expression</b></br>
-The output expressions for the 1- bit half adder is given by, SUM=A ⊗ B........................
+The output expressions for the 1- bit half adder is given by,\n SUM=A ⊗ B........................
 (1)
 Cout= AB .........................
 (2)